mmonad/vllm-metal/README.md

 > **High-performance LLM inference on Apple Silicon using MLX and vLLM**

-vLLM Metal is a hardware plugin that enables vLLM to run on Apple Silicon Macs (M1/M2/M3/M4/M5) using MLX as the primary compute backend.
-It unifies MLX and PyTorch under a single lowering path, similar to how [tpu-inference](https://github.com/vllm-project/tpu-inference) unifies JAX and PyTorch for TPUs.
+vLLM Metal is a hardware plugin that enables vLLM to run on Apple Silicon Macs using MLX as the primary compute backend.
+It unifies MLX and PyTorch under a single lowering path.

 ## Features